macakz/Team-Bulbasaur/README.md

 # Team Bulbasaur

-A simple Pokedex game, run through the gras to find a pokemon and scan it with the pokedex to see its data!
+Simply run through the grass to find a pokemon, give it a scan with the pokedex and find out its stats!

 ![](/server/videoExample/explore.gif)